 Fronted by the enigmatic Tony Montana and featuring a phenomenal four-piece brass section, Ska Face pack a punch from the first note.
 With a rhythm section as tight as keyboard player Omar’s wallet, the legendary former Specials trombonist Rico Rodriguez praised the ‘heavy riddim section’, when he first performed with the guys back in 2011.
 Specials guitarist Roddy Radiation has accompanied the boys on stage several times since the same year.
 In addition, Jerry Dammers, founder of both 2 Tone Records and The Specials, was highly impressed with the Ska Face performance when he joined them for a gig June 2013, commenting that he had not witnessed such energy in a performance since the early days of The Specials.
 In recent years, the band has evolved another level, with support slots for From The Jam, The Selecter, Bad Manners, The English Beat, The Neville Staple Band, Toyah, The Wonder Stuff, Big Country, Top Loader and Alexander O’Neal.

 Revitalising interest in the Ska and 2 Tone classics of the late 70s and early 80s, Ska Face sparked a 2 Tone revival across the north of England.
-Not content with just playing the songs of their contemporaries, the boys write songs of their own as well as adapting a select number of recordings for the purist.
+Not content with just playing the songs of their contemporaries, the boys write songs of their own.
 Their debut and aptly titled ‘That Difficult First Album’ was launched to wide acclaim in May 2012.

-Ska Face regularly travel up and down the country, delivering their message to venues across the UK from Blackpool to Batley, Preston to Pontefract and Coventry to Camden.
+Ska Face regularly travel up and down the country, bringing their energy to venues across the UK from Blackpool to Batley, Preston to Pontefract and Coventry to Camden.
 There are other Ska bands out there, but very few share the energy and drive of Ska Face.
-Avoid disappointment and beware of imitations, if you want authentic Ska and 2 Tone, then you would be hard pressed to beat the Ska Face experience.
+Avoid disappointment and beware of imitations.
+If you want authentic Ska and 2 Tone, then you would be hard pressed to beat the Ska Face experience.